---

 ```

-`check` and `doc` also accept Cargo flags directly after `--`.
-For `run`, `test`, `bench`, and `lint`/`clippy`, Turborepo inserts Cargo's second `--`, so the arguments go to the binary, test or bench harness, or Clippy rather than Cargo itself.
+`check` accepts Cargo flags directly after `--`.
+For `run`, `test`, `lint`, and `format`, Turborepo inserts Cargo's second `--`, so the arguments go to the binary, test harness, Clippy, or rustfmt rather than Cargo itself.
 For example:

 ```bash title="Terminal"